0nn0/website-development-questionnaire/README.md

     - E.g. animate elements in when scrolled into view
   - Other

 ### Browser and device support
 - List browser and device support.
 If your current website its visitors are already being tracked by e.g. Google Analytics, it’s recommended to take these statistics into account.
   - Name of device / Operating-system / Browser-name / Browser-version
-    - E.g. iPhone 5 / iOS 9 / Google Chrome / 42
+    - E.g. iPhone 8 / iOS 11 / Google Chrome / 65
 - What’s the largest screen size targeted?
 E.g. 27” could potentially take additional time if additional breakpoint(s) need to be implemented.

-### Hosting
+### Domain
-- What is the domain for the website?
+- What is the domain to be used for the website?
 - Is the domain currently in use?
-If yes, do you know the average amount of unique visitors in a monthly basis?
 - Where is the domain currently registered?
 E.g. GoDaddy
-- Are there any email accounts attached to the domain?
+- Are there any email accounts connected to the domain?
 - Will this domain solely be used for the website, or also for other purposes?
 E.g. a client FTP?

+### Hosting
 - What are the specifications of the current server?
 - Do you have a strong preference for a hosting provider and server setup?
 - Will the deployment of the application be done in-house or by Pillar?
 - Do you require any maintenance service in constant basis?
 E.g. Tracking the server and taking actions, if necessary.

 ### Tracking
 - Tracking plan